-The most important theologian to write in English, Bl.
-John Henry Newman gave up a life he loved to enter the Church in 1845, at the age of 44.
+The most important theologian to write in English, St. John Henry Newman gave up a life he loved to enter the Church in 1845, at the age of 44.
 He went on to found the Oratory in England and to write many enduring works, like The Development of Doctrine, Grammar of Assent, and his autobiography Apologia pro vita sua.
 Pope Leo XIII made him a cardinal in 1879.
 He died in 1890.
-He was beatified by Pope Benedict XVI in 2010.
-The prayer for his canonization can be found here.
+He was beatified by Pope Benedict XVI in 2010 and Pope Francis declared him a saint on 13 October 2019.
 In the following, some of the quotes have been a little abridged or simplified.
-The Vatican has reportedly approved the second miracle needed for his canonization.

 The story of his death can be found here.